ochotonida/trofers/README.md

 * `name`: The name of the trophy as a text component (can be a string).
   Information on how to format these can be found [here](https://minecraft.fandom.com/wiki/Raw_JSON_text_format).
+* `tooltip`: A list of text components, one component per line
 * `item`: An object describing the item the trophy should display.
 Contains the following fields:
   * `item`: (_required_) The item ID
   * `count`: The size of the item stack